The missing quasar image in the gravitationally lensed quasar HE0230$-$2130: Implications for the cored lens mass distribution and dark satellites: Introduction

-In this paper, we present a modeling analysis of the quadruply lensed quasar HE0230$-$2130.
-The configuration of this system is peculiar as there are two lensing galaxies which are possibly part of a galaxy group and dynamically interacting to some extent.
+Here, we present a modeling analysis of the quadruply lensed quasar HE0230$-$2130.
+The configuration of this system is peculiar as there are two lensing galaxies that are possibly part of a galaxy group and may be dynamically interacting to some extent.
 One of the four quasar images is located between them.
-For a lensing configuration like this we would expect five quasar images, so our goal in this work is to find model parametrizations that can explain a missing quasar image.
-The lensed quasar PS J0630$-$1201 \citep{Ostrovski2018,Lemon2018} has a very similar configuration compared to HE0230$-$2130, but a fifth image is observed.
-Double galaxy lenses like HE0230$-$2130 and PS J0630$-$1201 are rare and can cause exotic lens configurations with complex critical and caustic curves \citep{Orban2008}.
-Understanding these systems can open up new doors to better probe the underlying lens mass distribution, or in the case of high image magnification to resolve even more distant objects than before.
-Other quasars lensed by binary galaxies are, e.g., 2M1310$-$1714 \citep{Lucey2018}, DES J0408$-$5354 \citep{Lin2017,Agnello2017}, B1608+656 \citep{Myers1995,Suyu2009}
+For a lensing configuration like this, we would expect five quasar images, and so our goal in this work is to find model parametrizations that can explain a missing quasar image.
+The lensed quasar PS J0630$-$1201 \citep{Ostrovski2018,Lemon2018} has a very similar configuration to HE0230$-$2130, but a fifth image is observed.
+Double galaxy lenses like HE0230$-$2130 and PS J0630$-$1201 are uncommon and can cause exotic lens configurations with complex critical and caustic curves \citep{Orban2008}.
+Understanding these systems might reveal better probes of the underlying lens-mass distribution, or, in the case of high image magnification, may provide ways to resolve even more distant objects than before.
+Other quasars lensed by binary galaxies are, for example, 2M1310$-$1714 \citep{Lucey2018}, DES J0408$-$5354 \citep{Lin2017,Agnello2017}, and B1608+656 \citep{Myers1995,Suyu2009}.

-We use ground based imaging data from the Magellan telescope and use the multiple modeled image positions as constraints for the lens mass distribution.
-Approaching this system naively by describing each of the two lensing galaxies with a PL mass distribution results in models that do not fit our observed data: like expected, they always predict one additional, distinctively offset and bright quasar image that is not observed.
+We use ground-based imaging data from the Magellan telescope and use the multiple modeled image positions as constraints for the lens-mass distribution.
+There are HST data available but there is no suitable guide star in the field.
+A drizzled image of the available unguided and short exposures leads to a noisy image, and therefore the Magellan data are currently the optimal data for our analysis.
+Approaching this system naively by describing each of the two lensing galaxies with a PL mass distribution results in models that do not fit our observed data: as expected, they always predict one additional, distinctively offset and bright quasar image that is not observed.